ENA employees comprise a team driven to achieve excellence through professionalism, empowerment, and balance.

 We at ENA commit to develop and administer effective employment policies and practices to maintain and enhance employee engagement.
 We believe in investing in professional development and engaging staff in new and exciting projects allowing them to grow their skillset.

 The key to effective work relationships must be continuous communication and involvement, which encourages employees to seek information, make recommendations, or bring to management’s attention any condition or situation which may be of concern.

-The ANCC Lead Nurse Planner is responsible for ensuring that ENA adheres to the ANCC accreditation criteria for all operational aspects of providing continuing nursing education activities and criteria that pertain to the operations of the organization as a Provider and Approver Unit.
-This position may also serve as a Nursing Content Editor for some projects.
+ENA is calling all licensed registered nurses with accreditation experience to ensure that ENA adheres to the ANCC accreditation criteria for all operational aspects of approving and providing continuing nursing education activities.
+The Lead Nurse Planner will oversee the operations of the organization as a Provider and Approver Unit, and may also serve as a Nursing Education Specialist for some projects.